WSDOT/PGSuper/Documentation/PGSplice/src/UserGuide/Dialogs/Copy TempSupport Properties.md

 Select Properties to be Copied
 -------------------------------
-By Default, there is only one option - Connections
+By Default, there is only one option - Connection Geometry

 Property | Description
 ---------|---------------
-Copy Connection Properties | Copy Temporary Support connection geometry.
+Connection Geometry | Copy Temporary Support connection geometry.

 Comparison Report
 -----------------
-This report provides an input echo of all temporary support connection geometries.
-Values on the selected "To" pier (highlighted in yellow) are compared all other temporary supports in the bridge.
+This report provides an input echo of all temporary support connection geometry.
+Values on the selected "To" temporary support (highlighted in yellow) are compared all other temporary supports in the bridge.

 Buttons
 --------

 Control Buttons | Description
 ----------------| -----------
 [Copy Now] | Press this button to copy the properties.
+This button is disabled when the properties of the From and To temporary supports are not compatible.
 [Close] | Close this window without copying properties [Help] | Opens this help topic.